 But that’s not who I am anymore.
 I still have a sense of humor, but it’s changed.
 I still like talking about women, but not in the same way.
 I still like to talk about what pushes my buttons or my favorite movies, but just not in the same way as I once did.

-So what has happened between my high school friend and I is that we rarely speak.
+What has happened between me and my high school friend is that we rarely speak now.
 Though, I’m willing to give the relationship a chance to blossom showing him the person I’ve become.
 But there is a part of me that will be uncomfortable hanging out and talking as if we never graduated high school.

 Have you ever reconnected with someone and found out that one of you has changed and the other hasn’t?
 And at least one of you is uncomfortable because you’re simply not the same person you once were?